-[automatically translated] From 1850 to 1868, the Sicilian economist Francesco Ferrara was editor-in-chief of the Library economist, a series of economic Treatises - published in Italy and abroad - among the best known and most important of That period.
-Ferrara and his assistants, among whom-was His friend Emeric Amari, scores of Economic pages translated into Italian laying the foundation to the specialized translation in the economic field.
-They run Contributed to the development and Further specialization of an Italian economic lexicon.
-This paper Provides three research targets on Ferrara's and Amari's work from a linguistic point of view.
-The three proposals, Already part of a project study Carried out by the University of Palermo, drew inspiration from the most recent studies on specialized translation, lexicology and lexicography.
+From 1850 to 1868, the Sicilian economist Francesco Ferrara was editor-in-chief of the Biblioteca dell’Economista, a series of economic treatises – published in Italy and abroad – among the best known and most important of that period.
+Ferrara and his assistants, among whom was his friend Emerico Amari, translated scores of economic pages into Italian laying the foundation to the specialized translation in the economic field.
+They also contributed to the development and further specialization of an Italian economic lexicon.
+This paper provides three research targets on Ferrara’s and Amari’s work from a linguistic point of view.
+The three proposals, already part of a study project carried out by the University of Palermo, drew inspiration from the most recent studies on specialized translation, lexicology and lexicography.

 |Stato di pubblicazione||Published - 2011|